aaronweeden/xdmod/docs/configuration.md

-If your Open XDMoD Installation requires modifications to the ACL tables (`/etc/xdmod/etl/etl_tables.d/acls/<table>.json`) then running this step again or the `acl-config` bin script is required.
+If your Open XDMoD Installation requires modifications to the ACL tables (`/etc/xdmod/etl/etl_tables.d/acls/<table>.json`) then running this step again or the `xdmod-acl-config` bin script is required.

 ### Organization Settings